-• Cache behavior is not deterministic.
-Different executions lead to different hit rates
+- Cache behavior is not deterministic.
+Different executions lead to different hit rates - After a data is loaded from the main memory, it remains in the cache until it expires or is evicted to make room for new content

-- After a data is loaded from the main memory, it remains in the cache until it expires or is evicted to make room for new content - Executing the same routine multiple times, the first run is much slower than the other ones due to the cache effect (warmup run)
+• Executing the same routine multiple times, the first run is much slower than the other ones due to the cache effect (warmup run)

 There is no a systematic way to flush the cache.
-Some techniques to ensure more reliable performance results are
+Some techniques to ensure more reliable performance results are see: Is there a way to flush the entire CPU cache related to a program?

-- overwrite all data involved in the computation between each runs - read/write between two buffers of size at least the size of the largest cache - some processors, such as ARM, provide specific instructions to invalidate the cache builtin__clear_cache(), clear_cache()
+- overwrite all data involved in the computation between each runs - read/write between two buffers of size at least the size of the largest cache - some processors, such as ARM, provide specific instructions to invalidate the cache builtin___clear_cache(), clear_cache()